Rippenkneifer/MS-Rewards-Farmer/README.md

-no searches, just the first stuff head will spawn near mars or jupiter no proxies allowed
+no searches, just the first stuff head will spawn near mars or jupiter no proxies allowed bot might need more starts for extern fp

 src/Browser.py - Configure that
 my confs:   L:134   --window-position=10000,100")